hapax/hapax.github.io/assets/simple-physics.md

 didn't believe this could be done."
 </span>

+Using techniques in a clever or unexpected way is a *hack*, with *hack value* quantifying the degree of ingenuity.
+(Interestingly, the first term is a back-formation of the second.)
+Hackers do not look for the most powerful, or obvious, or easy tool for the job.
+They delight in the unexpected, in using humble means to achieve extraordinary ends.
+In a way, they realise David Deutsch's definition of [*knowledge as information with causal power*](https://en.wikipedia.org/wiki/The_Beginning_of_Infinity).
+Really understanding something means you can not only *do better*, but *do more*.

-I think physics needs more hacker spirit: a willingness to explore, play, and creatively defy expectation.
+I think physics needs more hacker spirit: more people willing to fool around and explore what our marvellous toolset can do, to creatively defy expectations and push the Deutschian envelope.
+Physics is not withouts its hackers.

-Hacker spirit certainly has precedents in physics, and [Richard Feynman](https://en.wikipedia.org/wiki/Richard_feynman), the bongo-playing, womanising Byron of 20th century physics, may be its patron saint.
+[Richard Feynman](https://en.wikipedia.org/wiki/Richard_feynman), the
+bongo-playing, womanising Byron of 20th century physics springs to mind.
+But

+*High-leverage hacks.* The

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>